quentinliu/auto_build_dg/README.md

 "sshUserSetup.sh" is a script provided by Oracle in oracle grid installation zip file.
 It is used to setup SSH connectivity from the host on which it is run to the specified remote hosts.

+Note：
+The primary database needs to be configured as archive mode.